 5. Donate to Charitable Causes

 Everyone has causes that hold a special place in their heart.
 Contributing to charity is a fantastic way for your business to give back to the community– especially during the holiday season.
 And, more than that, donations to charitable causes are tax deductible.
 This means that, with one check, your company can make a positive impact on a deserving cause and decrease tax spending.
 This is especially true if there is a cause related to your industry.

 Be sure to itemize and receive receipts for these contributions to prove these contributions to the IRS.
 Additionally, you should clarify with your New York bookkeeping service that donations to the charity in question are tax deductible.

-Margo’s Bookkeeping: New York Bookkeeping Services
+MM Accounting and CFO Solutions: New York Bookkeeping Services

 Navigating your financial commitments and plans at the end of the year alone can be stressful.
 With the assistance of a qualified New York bookkeeping service committed to raising your profits, you can launch your company into the new year with substantial savings and measurable goals for the new year.
 Contact us to learn more about how a bookkeeper can help your business to make this transition effortless and smooth.